 JSI managed the SPRING Nutrition project in partnership with the Kyrgyz Republic Ministries of Health and Agriculture and improved nutrition-related behaviors at the household level while also building capacity at the national level to support nutrition-centered policy and decision-making.

-Currently, JSI is supporting the state social contracting process in Kyrgyzstan through the Advancing Partners & Communities project.
-JSI is working with local HIV/AIDS NGOs to strengthen their capacity in multiple areas in preparation for domestic financing of HIV.
+Through the AIDSTAR-One project, JSI completed a series of assessments and training activities in the Kyrgyz Republic to improve infection prevention practices and map HIV clinical and social support services in selected urban settings.
+JSI also supported the state social contracting process in the country through the Advancing Partners & Communities project.
+JSI worked with local HIV/AIDS NGOs to strengthen their capacity in multiple areas in preparation for domestic financing of HIV.